MaybeSamigroup/SVS-Fishbone/README.md

 ### Character Events

 - `OnPreCharacterDeserialize`
+  - SVS and DC
 - `OnPostCharacterDeserialize`
+  - SVS and DC
 - `OnCharacterSerialize`
+  - SVS Only
 - `OnActorDeserialize`
+  - SVS Only
 - `OnActorSerialize`
+  - SVS Only
 - `OnPreActorHumanize`
+  - SVS Only
 - `OnPostActorHumanize`
+  - SVS Only

 ### Coordinate Events

 - `OnPreCoordinateDeserialize`
+  - SVS and DC
 - `OnPostCoordinateDeserialize`
+  - SVS and DC
 - `OnCoordinateSerialize`
+  - SVS Only
 - `OnPreCoordinateReload`
+  - SVS and DC
 - `OnPostCoordinateReload`
+  - SVS and DC

 Each event provides access to the relevant data and a `ZipArchive` representing the extension storage.